theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 Once you have your QRL ERC20 Burn Address, you can send QRL ERC20 tokens to that address, and they will be credited as Main Network QRL coins (Quanta) at launch.

-If launch has already occured, then they will be deposited into the QRL Wallet address you provided via a normal transaction on the QRL Network.
+If launch has already occurred, then they will be deposited into the QRL Wallet address you provided via a normal transaction on the QRL Network.

 #### Check Burn Address